dgnsrekt/slack-cheat.sh/README.md

 ## Help
 ```
 Usage: /{TOPIC} {SUBTOPIC}
-/help - Shows this message
-/topics - List all searchable topics.
-/add {TOPIC}- Adds topic to list of commands.
-Must be a searchable topic.
 /python {SUBTOPIC} - Returns a python cheatsheet based on the sub.
 /rust {SUBTOPIC} - Returns a rust cheatsheet based on the sub.
 /linux {SUBTOPIC} - Returns a linux cheatsheet based on the sub.
 /bash {SUBTOPIC} - Returns a bash cheatsheet based on the sub.
 /git {SUBTOPIC} - Returns a git cheatsheet based on the sub.
+/help - Shows this message
+/list - List all searchable topics which can be added to the command list.
+/add {TOPIC}- Adds topic to list of commands.
+Must be a searchable topic.

 Examples:
   /python How do you reverse a list?